How cyber is shaping the future.

 However, industries lie across a spectrum of digital transformation with varying degrees of regulatory maturity around cyber as well as a host of geographical and other considerations.
 While many common themes have emerged during the pandemic, such as supply chain security and remote work accelerating the need for zero trust, there isn’t a single approach to solving the cyber challenge applicable to all industries.

 Whatever direction you take, it’s vital to be aware of some increasingly important areas of interest.
 Many governments are ramping up regulatory efforts to counter widespread cyber threats, making cutting-edge security initiatives imperative.
-Where regulations aren’t driving change, the growing connectivity and personalization of technology is also forcing ecosystems to be rearchitected on secure footings.
-Finally, the realization that all industries are vulnerable has led to broader efforts to share knowledge—being adaptable and learning what works in other industries will become increasingly relevant.
+Where regulations aren’t driving change, the growing connectivity and personalisation of technology is also forcing ecosystems to be rearchitected on secure footings.
+Finally, the realisation that all industries are vulnerable has led to broader efforts to share knowledge—being adaptable and learning what works in other industries will become increasingly relevant.

 What’s critical for leadership is to bring cyber in at the beginning, when you’re designing change.
 What data, what assets are part of the change?
 What technologies do you need to protect them?